Medicaid & CHIP

 It depends on the state you live in.

-A Marketplace insurance plan would cost more than Medicaid and usually wouldn’t offer more coverage or benefits.
-If you qualify for Medicaid, you aren’t eligible for savings on Marketplace insurance.
+A Marketplace health plan would cost more than Medicaid and usually wouldn’t offer more coverage or benefits.
+If you qualify for Medicaid, you aren’t eligible for savings on a Marketplace plan.
 You’d have to pay full price for a plan.

 Some limited types of Medicaid coverage pay only for: